-Like the Quantum-class, these ships are considerably smaller than the Oasis-class ships, with the gross tonnage ranging between 156,271 and 155,899.
+Like the Quantum Class, these ships are considerably smaller than the Oasis-class ships, with the gross tonnage ranging between 156,271 and 155,899.
 Plus, at maximum capacity, each ship holds about 2,000 less passengers.

-You'll find FlowRiders and water slides onboard each vessel, with the Liberty of the Seas being the only ship in the fleet to have the boomerang style slide Tidal Wave.
+You will find FlowRiders and water slides onboard each vessel, with the Liberty of the Seas being the only ship in the fleet to have the boomerang style slide Tidal Wave.
 On the other hand, Freedom is the only ship in the class to feature an updated pool deck.

 Norwegian Cruise Line